 By the time Barcelona rolls around, a major shift in pro SLRs is already under way.
 Canon had finally gotten its professional-targeted EOS-1 on the market in 1989.
 At first, it seemed that it would pose little threat to the F4, particularly from Nikon's standpoint.
 There was seemingly no major superiority in any specification, and from a build and reliability perspective, the F4 trumped the EOS-1: a shutter rated for 150,000 vs. 50,000 exposures, and a rugged rubber-armored metal body vs. a piddly polycarbonate one.
 However, Canon had two trump cards of its own.

-By the time the 1992 Summer Olympics arrive, the F4 has already seen it's dominance coming to an end.
+By the time the 1992 Summer Olympics arrive, the handwriting is on the wall.
+F4 sales have already been slowing.
 By the end of the Games the coronation of the Canon EOS-1 is complete.
-The faster and quieter AF permitted by its Ultrasonic Motor-equipped 300/2.8 (then the bread and butter lens of the sports photographer) and button + scrolling dial user interface are just more efficient than the F4, with it's traditional physical-control-for-each-function layout.
-Now, Canons outnumber Nikons in the galleries of photographers.
+The faster and quieter AF permitted by its Ultrasonic Motor-equipped 300/2.8 (then the bread and butter lens of the sports photographer) and button + scrolling dial user interface are just more efficient than the F4, with its traditional physical-control-for-each-function layout.
 And Canon just piles it on with the updated EOS-1n in 1994.
 Boosting the AF sensor count from 1 to 5 that are user-selectable, adding an eye-piece shutter and MLU via Custom Function (the F4 already had both), and a beefed-up shutter mechanism, the EOS-1n adds to the strengths and addresses most of the deficiencies of the EOS-1 versus the F4.
+By the next Olympiad, Canons will outnumber Nikons in the galleries of photographers.

 Paying the Piper